Growers' Market & Arts and Crafts Fair

 6718 Rio Grande Boulevard NW, Los Ranchos, NM 87107, in the tennis court parking lot

-Other: Basil, dill, mint, edible flowers, fresh herbs, eggs, cheese, green smoothies, jams/jellies, salmon, grass-fed beef, lamb, various breads and pastries, honey, biscotti, tartlets, homemade granola, fresh bouquets, seasonal plants, plant starts, herb plants, house plants, dried herbs, culinary herbal mixes, burritos, pastries, hot coffee, and more!
+Plums, blackberries, peaches, raspberries, basil, beans (various types), onions, garlic, lots of assorted greens (spinach, chard, kale, lettuce mixes, stir-fry mixes), beets, carrots, turnips, egg plants, summer squash, cucumbers, okra, fresh herbs, eggs, pecans, smoothies, jams/jellies, cheeses, grass-fed beef, various breads and pastries, chocolates, pecans, honey, biscotti, tartlets, home-made granola, home-made seasonal plants, plant starts, herb plants, house plants, dried herbs, culinary herbal mixes, burritos, pastries, hot coffee, and more!

 Arts and Crafters